catquarks/plant-spirit-admin/README.md

 This is the administrative side of Plant Spirit App, and is built with Rails 5.
 It allows the admin to input new data and images, and serves data to the front-end.

 This app uses two main models: Plants and Feelings.
 A Plant and Feeling can only be associated with each other as an Encouraging Plant and Future Feeling, or as a Current Feeling and Easing Plant.
+In English: Encouraging Plants encourage Future Feelings (e.g. lavender encourages calmness), and Easing Plants ease Current Feelings (e.g. lavender eases insomnia).

-No live link is provided because only logged-in users may have access.
-This repository only exists for potential employers to look at my code. :)
+No live link is provided because only logged-in administrators may have access.
+This repository only exists for potential employers to look at my code. ;)

 Please stay tuned for the front-end live link and repository!
 The front-end is being written in React + Redux.